This is a sponsored article on behalf of Seed. All opinions are my own.

 The Microbiome: A World Within You

 The microorganisms of the microbiome coexist in much the same way that individuals in a large city do.
-While each of the microbe residents of the gut has its own identity and agenda, all contribute to the overall functioning of the community.
-Additionally, like different cities around the world, each person’s microbiome is distinct and unique to them, with a variety of factors influencing their microbe population.
+While each microbes living in the gut has its own identity and goal, they all work together to make the whole community work well.
+Additionally, like different cities worldwide, each personβs microbiome is distinct and unique, with various factors influencing their microbe population.
 (1)

 What Are Microbes?